charles-m-knox/ghost-to-hugo/examples/simple/README.md

 # done
 ```

+Depending on your Hugo application's configuration/theme/etc, you will likely need to change the default template.
+This is a little tricky because of JSON's syntax, but the `config.example.json` file demonstrates what a valid template looks like.

 ## Tips for connecting to a remote mysql db

 If your mysql database is only accessible behind an ssh tunnel, you can use ssh forwarding: